GarwelGarwel/KerbalHealth/README.md

 ## Future Features

-- New mechanics: more various conditions, more quirks, radioactive planets, medical supplies, quarantine, and whatnot...
+- New mechanics: more various conditions, more quirks, medical supplies, quarantine, and whatnot...
 - More fine-tuned effect of health on kerbals' capabilities
 - Maybe a different microgravity system
-- Radiation cure (very hard)
 - API for collaboration with other mods

 ## Copyright and License